Neural networks

-Concrete ML provides simple built-in neural networks models with a scikit-learn interface through the NeuralNetClassifier and NeuralNetRegressor classes.
+This document introduces the simple built-in neural networks models that Concrete ML provides with a scikit-learn interface through the NeuralNetClassifier and NeuralNetRegressor classes.

 The neural network models are implemented with skorch, which provides a scikit-learn-like interface to Torch models (more here).